eggsyntax/neuron-self-report/code1/README.md

   - By default, existing output is archived with a timestamp

 #### Training Parameters
-- `--regression` (pass 'true' or 'false', default: `True`): Use regression head
+- `--head-type` (default: `regression`): Type of prediction head
-  - `True`: Predict continuous activation values
+  - `regression`: Predict continuous activation values (standard approach)
-  - `False`: Use classification with binned activation values
+  - `classification`: Use classification with binned activation values
+  - `token`: Train the model to output digit tokens (0-9) representing activation strength

 - `--num-bins` (default: `10`): Number of bins for classification
-  - Only used when `--regression` is set to `False`
+  - Only used when `--head-type` is set to `classification`
   - More bins provide finer granularity but require more data

 - `--batch-size` (default: `16`): Batch size for training